 Because usually our stomachs will be filled nearly to the limit, we end with a taste of an artisan liqueur.
 You’ll finish the tour knowing why Puebla’s food scene is unlike any other.

 Important Facts about Our Puebla Tour

 - The tour is conducted rain or shine.

 - We like to blend in with the locals.
 Dress in comfortable clothing, and leave any flashy or expensive clothes and jewelry at home.
-Note: Mexico City can be chilly in the mornings and warmer in the afternoon, so it’s best to dress in layers.

 - This tour includes a lot of food.
 We recommend arriving hungry, and not eating breakfast beforehand.